markusstrasser/council/README.md

 1. Prompt user
 > "What is self-supervised learning"
 2. The model would find what the expert would reply to this.
-4. The model returns what it finds as the best answer, and the original source of the data.
+3. The model returns what it finds as the best answer, based on what the expert has said in the past.

 ## Constructing an "Expert" Council Member
 1. Get raw audio content of a monologue of our target person speaking, correctly labeled.
 2. Label the objects in a dictionary with that speaker.
 3. Pass the audio to extract a whisper object
 4. Populate a dictionary with metadata, the transcript file, and the audio/link to source of data

 ## Features: